 The people acknowledge/remember that God always does what is good for His creation.
 They say that the best predictor of future behavior is past behavior.
 They have seen God's righteousness displayed by the fact that He kept His promises to Abraham.
 This, in turn, reassures them that He will do what is best for them in the future.

-'You saw the suffering of our ancestors in Egypt.
-You heard their cry at the Red Sea.
-You sent signs and wonders against Pharaoh, against all his officials and all the people of his land, for you knew how arrogantly the Egyptians treated them.
-You made a name for yourself, which remains to this day.'
+ââYou saw the distress of our ancestors in Egypt and heard their cry by the Sea of Suf.
+You performed signs and wonders against Pharaoh, against all his servants and the people of the land; for you knew how arrogantly they treated them; and you won yourself a name which is yours to this day.

 The people's confession continues with an acknowledgement that God is watching over His people and He acts on their behalf.
 Once again, by remembering God's past actions, they get reassurance for the events of their day.
 The same is true for us as we grow in our faith (trust) in God by remembering what He has done for us on a daily basis.
 We can also share that reassurance with others by sharing our personal stories (testimonies) of what God has done in our lives.

-'You divided the sea before them, so that they passed through it on dry ground, but you hurled their pursuers into the depths, like a stone into mighty waters.
-By day you led them with a pillar of cloud, and at night with a pillar of fire to give them light on the way they were to take.'
+You divided the sea ahead of them, so that they could pass through the sea on dry land; then you hurled their pursuers into the depths, like a stone into turbulent waters. ââIn a column of cloud you led them by day, and by night in a column of fire, so that they would have light ahead of them on the way that they were to go.

 The people continue to remember that God did not just deliver their ancestors from Egypt but traveled with them.
 He did not just give them instructions and leave them to fend for themselves.
 In the same way, they (and we) can be sure that He is with us every step of our lives.
 The people of Nehemiah's day had the Levitical priesthood to guide the people much like the pillars that had led in the wilderness.
 As Christians, we have been given the very Spirit of God to travel with us and to guide us.

-'You came down on Mount Sinai; you spoke to them from heaven.
-You gave them regulations and laws that are just and right, and decrees and commands that are good.
-You made known to them your holy Sabbath and gave them commands, decrees and laws through your servant Moses.'
+ââYou descended on Mount Sinai and spoke with them from heaven.
+You gave them right rulings and true teachings, good laws and mitzvot.
+You revealed to them your holy Shabbat and gave them mitzvot, laws and the Torah through Moshe your servant.

 The people also remember that God's instructions were given for their own good.
 The Sabbath is singled out as an example of God showing the people what is good for their physical body.
 There are those who forget the fact that the Sabbath was created to give mankind a time to rest for our own health.
 Many have made it out to be a time where we do our "duty" of worship to God.
 Although we worship God on the Sabbath, we are also called to worship Him every day.

-'In their hunger you gave them bread from heaven and in their thirst you brought them water from the rock;'
+ââFor their hunger you gave them bread from heaven; for their thirst you brought forth for them water from the rock.

 The great confession continues with the acknowledgement that God is not only the Creator but also the Sustainer of His creation.
 They remember that, while their people were in the wilderness, God provided for their basic needs of food and water.
 Once again, past action is a very good indication of what they (we) can expect in the future.

-'you told them to go in and take possession of the land you had sworn with uplifted hand to give them.
-But they, our ancestors, became arrogant and stiff-necked, and they did not obey your commands.
-They refused to listen and failed to remember the miracles you performed among them.
-They became stiff-necked and in their rebellion appointed a leader in order to return to their slavery.
-But you are a forgiving God, gracious and compassionate, slow to anger and abounding in love.
-Therefore you did not desert them,'
+You ordered them to enter and possess the land you had sworn with your hand to give them. ââBut they and our ancestors were arrogant; they stiffened their necks and ignored your mitzvot; they refused to listen and paid no attention to the wonders you had done among them.
+No, they stiffened their necks, and in their rebellion appointed a leader to return them to their slavery.
+But because you are a God of forgiveness, merciful, full of compassion, slow to grow angry and full of grace, you did not abandon them.

 The great confession continues by remembering the compassion that God showed to His people even as they would not listen to Him.
 They did not trust in His provision and rebelled but He did not abandon them.
 This passage is a picture of Christians that accept Jesus Christ for salvation but do not live a sanctified life.
 Like the Israelites, they do not listen to the leading of the Holy Spirit and so wander around in this world under their own power.
 We all go through these periods where we try to do things on our own but God does not abandon us.
 He desires for us to listen and know that He wants what is best for them.